-We were ready in 10 minutes flat and in the car minutes after that, taking only what we could fit into my We were ready and in the car in 10 minutes flat, taking only what we could fit into my small leather backpack.
+We were ready and in the car in 10 minutes flat, taking only what we could fit into my small leather backpack.
 We drove along the windy coastline from Marbella to Tarifa, from where we would be taking the ferry.
-Towering wind turbines created a colossal pathway to our destination, their stark whiteness contrasted by the terracotta earth.
+Towering wind turbines created a colossal pathway to our destination, their stark whiteness contrasted by the ochre earth.
 Oncoming vans struggled past us, their roofs laden with goods fastened by spindly ropes, ends flying wild in the wind.

 As we drew closer to Tarifa, the barren, dusty scenery became familiar to me.
 I had been brought here in 2002, to the point at which the Mediterranean Sea and the Atlantic Ocean intersect; and it was here that I had devoured an incredible tuna empanada (I never forget good food).
 But this time I felt nervous, knowing we were about to cross a frontier into a country that would intimidate and overwhelm me; excite and seduce me.
 I took all those feelings with me as I walked across the bridge and onto the ferry.
 The journey felt heavy.
 What it lacked in distance for a typical cross-continental adventure, it certainly made up for in danger.